 Coordinate your efforts

 We are all familiar with the saying, “Teamwork makes the dream work.”.
-Coordinating with everyone, and playing on each other’s strength will be key to the success of a team.
+Coordinating with everyone, and playing on each other’s strengths will be key to the success of a team.
 Be accountable, and don’t be afraid to ask for help.
-If there are tasks you are unable to finish, don’t be shy to hand it off to others.
+If there are tasks you are unable to finish, don’t be shy to hand them off to others.
 And don’t forget to take pride in your work, and celebrate success!

 Crush an escape room challenge

-What better way to improve your team’s coordination and communication skills, but to take them to an escape room!
+What better way to improve your team’s coordination and communication skills, than to take them to an escape room!
 This high-pressure environment, with one common goal of escaping, not only forces your team to work together and communicate, but also bond with each other and have fun in solving puzzles.
 So what are you waiting for?
 Gather your team, and join in on the fun, all while improving your communication skills!